🔪Design a killer sales page that makes your offer click—and the next step obvious.

 No big agency budget or design skills needed.

-For everyone who’s nearly lost it
+To acknowledge everyone who’s nearly lost it

 trying to create their sales page.